petergermon/ppst/README.md

   </tr>
   <tr>
     <td>Disk100Fix</td>
-    <td>Fixes a common issue that affects HDD's where the disk usage is constantly at 100% and causing the system to perform slowly by disabling BITS, SysMain and DiagTrack services..</td>
+    <td>Fixes a common issue that affects HDD's where the disk usage is constantly at 100% causing the system to perform slowly by disabling BITS, SysMain and DiagTrack services.</td>
     <td>.\disk100fix.ps1</td>
     <td>No</td>
   </tr>